beequeue/developers-sky-com/internal/_posts/2015-12-08-User-Stories-Mapping-workshop.markdown

 An important point on the session is to understand of the need to minimise development effort while maximizing the outcome for your users:

-"There is never enough time and resources to build everything you want"
+> There is never enough time and resources to build everything you want

 And also:

-"Product Development is not about building software but about changing the world with useful outcomes"
+> Product Development is not about building software but about changing the world with useful outcomes

 Main concepts explored:
 * Stories/tasks